naraharisetti/VirtualKeyProject/README.md

 o	Your conclusion on enhancing the application and defining the USPs (Unique Selling Points)

 # Reference / Acknowledgement:
-Some part of the code is taken from https://github.com/MelvinWuHCL/VirtualKeyProject
+Code is taken from https://github.com/MelvinWuHCL/VirtualKeyProject

 Refactoring was done to reduce the number of packages, classes and methods.